sondregronas/RPIWordpressInstaller/README.md

 The script is written to be easily read and explained for educational purposes

 # How it works
 The script prompts you for a directory name, this creates a folder in the `/var/www/html` directory, where it'll install the latest version of WordPress.
 A database and mysql user is added with the same name, with the password 'password'.
+No further configuration needed.

-When the setup is complete, it'll give you the url, 192.168.10.58/mydirectory, where you will be able to plot in the directory name.
-In this instance, Username and Database would be 'mydirectory'
+When the setup is complete, it'll give you an url for the newly created wordpress site.

 # Installation
 It's as simple as copy-pasting the following text: